-Switch My Energy is a UK based energy switching service created to save you money on your home and business energy bills.
-With energy bills on the rise, it’s important to switch energy suppliers in order to cut costs where possible.
+Here at Switch My Energy, we are a UK-based energy comparison and switching service that was created to save you money on your home energy and business energy bills.
+With gas and electricity bills on the rise, it’s important to switch energy suppliers in order to cut costs where possible.
 By making use of our price comparison tools, you’ll be able to find a cheaper tariff and switch in minutes.
-Here’s what you need to do to start switching energy suppliers:
+Here’s what you need to do to start comparing energy tariffs:

 No. Regardless of what supplier you’re with, your supply will be the same as before.
 All that changes is the company that bills you and the price you pay for your energy.
 There won’t be any interruption to your supply during the energy switching process, and nobody will need to visit your home unless you have opted to have a smart meter installed.